-The annual Taste of Annandale, a family-friendly street festival on Tom Davis Drive, is aimed at encouraging community engagement, celebrating Annandale’s diversity, and shining a spotlight on local restaurants and businesses.
+The annual Taste of Annandale, a family-friendly street festival, is aimed at encouraging community engagement, celebrating Annandale’s diversity, and shining a spotlight on local restaurants and businesses.

-The Planning Committee is chaired by Anna Ko, executive vice president of the Korean American Association of the Greater Washington Metropolitan Area, and Joe Do, president of the Annandale Rotary Club.
+The roundtable is co-chaired by Anna Ko, executive vice president of the Korean American Association of the Greater Washington Metropolitan Area, and Joe Do, president of the Annandale Rotary Club.

 The idea for the Taste of Annandale evolved from the “Dialogues on Diversity,” a series of community forums at Annandale High School in 2010 and 2011 facilitated by NCS with support from the Fairfax County Police Department.